rodneyshupe/Cookbook/Recipes/Entrees/Pork/OvenBakedBabyBackRibs.rst

 5. Transfer the braising liquid into a medium saucepot.
 Bring the liquid to a simmer and reduce by half or until of a thick syrup consistency.
 Brush the glaze onto the ribs.
-Place under the broiler just until the glaze caramelizes lightly.
+Place under the broiler just until the glaze caramelises lightly.
 Slice each slab into 2 rib bone portions.
 Place the remaining hot glaze into a bowl and toss the rib portions in the glaze.